luisxiaomai/React_Development_Test_Study/README.md

 ## Testing

-  - **Structural Testing**
+  - **Unit Testing**

-      Focus on the structure of the UI and how it’s laid out.
-[Jest Snapshot Test](https://facebook.github.io/jest)
+      Unit tests test units of a codebase.
+In React context, it mostly can be component, function...
+[Enzyme](https://github.com/airbnb/enzyme)

+      `Shallow rendering` is useful to constrain yourself to testing a component as a unit, and to ensure that your tests aren't indirectly asserting on behavior of child components.
+Shallow rendering means we render the component one level deep.
+This way we can make sure we’re only testing the component, our unit, and not a child component several levels down.

   - **Interaction Testing**

     UI is all about interacting with the user.
 We do this with a bunch of UI elements, such as buttons, links, and input elements.
 With interaction testing, we need to test if they are working properly.
 [Enzyme](https://github.com/airbnb/enzyme)

-    `Shallow rendering` is useful to constrain yourself to testing a component as a unit, and to ensure that your tests aren't indirectly asserting on behavior of child components.

     `Full DOM rendering` is ideal for use cases where you have components that may interact with DOM APIs or need to test components that are wrapped in higher order components.

+  - **Structural Testing**

+      Focus on the structure of the UI and how it’s laid out.
+[Jest Snapshot Test](https://facebook.github.io/jest)

   - **CSS/Style Testing**